shadyelmaadawy/Low-Latency-Image-Changes-Detection/README.md

 I used to use Anydesk / TeamViewer for remote administration, but I was always facing poor "Quality", bad connection for no reason, and a thousand disconnects per second, so?

 I created my own remote access tool, yep, do not be shocked, I stopped using a lot of official programs a long time ago, and yes, I just write what I want in my resume, not everything there, my knowledge In .NET is not limited to SQL Queries..
-Programming Languages are just a TOOL, I am playing with it as I want ; )
+Programming Languages is just a TOOL, I am playing with it as I want ; )

 ## Where is the solution?